ferreum/distanceutils/README.rst

 dst-bytes
 ---------

-Prints various contents of .bytes files.
+Dump various data from .bytes files.

 See `.bytes Support`_ for a list of supported files.

-Output can be modified by passing flags to the `-f` option:
+Output can be modified by passing flags (comma-separated, or multiple options) to the `-f` option:

 * transform - Prints transform (position, rotation, scale) of level objects